scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 ## About this Course

-The history is told on the [home page](../../index.html).
+The history is told on the [about page](../../about.html).
 In a nutshell:

 * Like CS 110 (HTML, CSS, JS, JQ), but for those who know some programming
 * Prereqs are *either* CS 111 *or* CS 115